 In order to optimize controller parameters, it is necessary to define proper criteria to evaluate and distinguish controllers based on their performance.
-Standard ways of measuring the performance are cost functions that penalize deviations from a desired reference to the actual value or control costs that penalize motor commands.
+Standard ways of measuring this are cost functions that penalize deviations from a desired reference to the actual value or control costs penalizing motor commands.
 Although important, none of these criteria seem suitable to assign costs to compliant robots that should safely interact with their environments, where precise position control is not the main objective.